PorunC/Crypto-payment-demo/README.md

 # Crypto Payment Demo

-A modern cryptocurrency payment application built with RainbowKit, wagmi, and Next.js.
+A modern cryptocurrency payment application built with RainbowKit, wagmi, and Vite.

 ## Features